Things to Do at Wat Hat Yai Nai Reclining Buddha

 Merit-Making Activities

-Participate in traditional Buddhist practices like offering flowers, lighting incense, or making donations for spiritual merit
+Opportunities to participate in traditional Buddhist merit-making, including offering flowers, incense, or small donations

 Practical Information